bitcraft/pyscroll/README.md

 Use It Like a Camera
 ====================

-In order to further simplify using scrolling maps, pyscroll includes a pygame Sprite Group that will render all sprites on the map and will correctly draw them over or under tiles.
+In order to further simplify using scrolling maps, mason includes a pygame Sprite Group that will render all sprites on the map and will correctly draw them over or under tiles.
 Sprites can use their Rect in world coordinates, and the Group will work like a camera, translating world coordinates to screen